mathildouk/Genie-Logiciel/README.md

 ## Multi Machine Language (MML)

-Man-machine language is a specification language.
+Multi machine language is a specification language.
 That means that it's a language used to create new languages.
 And this new language is often a standardised version of different languages.

 During our project, we created a MML language about machine learning.
 Indeed, many languages have their own machine learning algorithm.
 But each language has its own specification, implementation and vocabulary.